amyzhou2402/Google-Books/README.md

 - Styling using BEM, and each block should have its own SCSS file

 # Reflection
-- Things I'd differently next time
+- Things I'd do differently next time
   - What?
 Why?
 How?
 - Future goals / changes
 - What did you struggle with?
   - What?
 Why?
 How?

 # Setup